pegwymonie/okra/README.md

 Advancement:
 * Advancement is done all in character using time, money, experience, influence, or some combination of the previous.
-* Stats take a number of steps to advance equal to 5 times the next value.
+* Stats take a number of lessons to advance equal to twice the current value.
-  * An attribute can only naturally gain one step per session.
-  * A skill can only naturally gain one step per session.
-  * A Proficiencies can only naturally gain one step per scene.
-  * A Techniques can only naturally gain one step per scene.
-* You can gain steps naturally by performing actions including the stat.
+* You can complete a lesson by performing actions including the stat.
-  * When you fail or succeed on a roll, but not critical fail or critical succeed, you may attempt to naturally gain a step in **one** stat used in the roll.
+  * When you fail or succeed on a roll, but not critical fail or critical succeed, you may attempt to gain a lesson in **one** stat used in the roll.
+    * Make a note of the amount you surpassed or missed by as the difference.
+    * Make a note of the attribute and, if any, aptitude used.
+    * Make a note of which ( Attribute, Aptitude, Technique, or Skill ) the lesson will be for.
+* At the end of a session, or when ever there is downtime you may calculate a number lessons learned equal to your twice your character power level (GM's might modify this if a lot has happened.
+General Rule is (CPL*Scene)):
-  * Make a check, outside of normal rounds, using the same modifiers against the current value of the stat.
+    * Make a roll with the used attribute, using twice the difference as the difficulty.
+Aptitude reduces the difficulty by half its max value.
-     * If it succeeded, you gain a step in the advancement of that stat.
-     * If it failed, you gain nothing.
-     * If this would cause you to advance in level, this does not happen until the end of the current rounds.
-     * This check should be make outside of the flow of the normal round, as not to disrupt the game flow.
-     * Some GM's might request all of these learning opportunities be noted and handled after rounds.
+        * A Successful role provides one lesson.
+        * A Critical Success provides two.
+        * A Critical failure provides a sense of deep disappointment.

 Health: